timothyhull/breadpool-self-eval/docs/index.md

             - Extensive practice in the SBO role, with and without SK support.
             - Precision clock operation and timely display updates (points, timeouts, etc.).
             - Extensive experience working with, diagnosing, troubleshooting, and supporting CRG on Windows, macOS, and Linux platforms.
-            - Extensive experience importing and exporting stats book files to prepare and complete games.
+            - Extensive experience importing and exporting stats book files to prepare for and complete games.
             - Experience recovering CRG from errors.
             - Experience customizing CRG to support specific team, venue, league, sponsor, audience, and broadcast/stream needs including:
                 - Team logos, team titles/names, and scoreboard display colors.